YuvrajMann/Chat-Application/README.md

-# Chat-Application
+### Chat-Application
-This is a simple chat application created using React.js,socket.io,Node.js,express.js.
+This is a simple chat application created using __React.js /Socket.io /Node.js /Express.js__.

+To make it run on your PC follow following steps:-

+1. Clone the file into your PC using command __git colne__.
+2. After that move into client folder and run __npm install__ command.
+3. Similarly move into server folder and run __npm install__ command.
+4. Now firstly move to the server folder and run __npm start__ command and after that move to client folder and run __npm start__ command here also.

+Feel free to fork it.